Contact Us Contact Us Replicon Login

 January 1, 2025 To Be Determined by Consumer Price Index (CPI)* $1.00 less than the Hourly Minimum Wage

-January 1, 2026 and Afterward To Be Determined by Consumer Price Index (CPI)* Same as Hourly Minimum Wage
+January 1, 2026, and Afterward To Be Determined by Consumer Price Index (CPI)* Same as Hourly Minimum Wage

 *Or $2.00 above the State of Arizona minimum wage, whichever is higher

-Minimum Wage for Tipped Employees 2023
+Minimum Wage for Tipped Employees 2024

 arizona minimum wage laws 2019

 An employer is required to inform their employees at the time of hire, promotion, or transfer to a position that qualifies them for the tipped minimum wage.
-Also, the employer is required to inform the reduced base pay on each pay cheque along with a confirmation that your tipped pay brought you the total pay above the minimum wage.
+Also, the employer is required to inform the reduced base pay on each pay cheque along with a confirmation that your tipped pay brought your total pay above the minimum wage.

 Exceptions to the Arizona Minimum Wage

 Under Arizona’s minimum wage law, certain employees and employers are exempt from the Arizona minimum wage.
-They are
+They are:

 • Family Business: Employees who work for their parents or siblings.